magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/500-error-after-double-clicking-remove-link-in-shopping-cart.md

 ---
 title: '"500 error" after double-clicking Remove link in shopping cart'
-labels: 2.2.0,500 error,Magento Commerce Cloud,known issues,patch,shopping cart,troubleshooting
+labels: 2.2.0,500 error,Magento Commerce Cloud,known issues,patch,shopping cart,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,
 ---

-This article provides a patch for the known Magento Commerce Cloud 2.2.0 issue related to customers getting error when trying to remove twice a shopping cart item (by double-clicking the *Remove* link or by clicking it in different tabs).
+This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.0 issue related to customers getting error when trying to remove twice a shopping cart item (by double-clicking the *Remove* link or by clicking it in different tabs).

 ## Issue